Hungarian cucumber salad (uborkasalát)

 • Saute the onions in some oil until translucent and can smell the wonderful aroma of the onion.

-• If desired add bacon and fry until crisp.
+• If desired add bacon and render until crisp.

-• Keeping the oil warm add the paprika and the garlic, mix for 30 seconds and add cold water or stock.
+• Keeping the oil warm add the paprika and the garlic, mix for 1 minute and add cold stock.

 • Add sorrel and nettles.